How to install PICR

 cache |

-thumbnails, zip files built from your media It’s safe to delete contents of this folder, will be recreated if deleted |
+thumbnails, zip files built from your media It is safe to delete the contents of this folder, but do not delete the folder itself.
+Contents will be recreated automatically |

 (not required) |

-If you have a folder you are already using then point the media mount to that, otherwise you can make a new folder whereever you want.
+If you have a folder you are already using then point the media mount to that, otherwise you can make a new folder

 Reverse Proxy / Port Forwarding